Supply And Demand Coordinate To Determine Prices By Working

 The principles of supply and demand are applicable to a wide range of real-world scenarios:

 • Commodity Markets: The prices of agricultural products, metals, and energy are heavily influenced by supply and demand.
 Weather patterns, technological advancements, and geopolitical events can all significantly impact these markets.
-For example, a drought in a major wheat-producing region will reduce the supply of wheat, leading to higher wheat prices.
+As an example, a drought in a major wheat-producing region will reduce the supply of wheat, leading to higher wheat prices.

 • Government Intervention: Governments can intervene in markets through price controls, taxes, and subsidies.
 Price ceilings (maximum prices) can lead to shortages, while price floors (minimum prices) can lead to surpluses.
 Taxes can decrease supply, leading to higher prices, while subsidies can increase supply, leading to lower prices.